-- (5) Rôle of budgetary policy - 51.
-State budget (milliard roubles)
+(5) Rôle of budgetary policy

+51. State budget (milliard roubles)

-1965 1973 1975 1976
+1.9 65 1973 1975 1976

-Train and the and the state of t (forecast)
+- (forecast)

+Receipts 102.3 187.8 220.3 223.7

-Receipts Expenditure 102.3 101.6 187.8 184.0 220.3 217.6 223.7 223.5
+Expenditure 101.6 184.0 217.6 223.5

-Surplus 0.7 3.8 +2.7 +0.2
+Surplus 9.7 3.8 +2.7 +0.2

 Source: See AC/127-WP/449 p.
-13, table updated on the basis of press information tax on income yet to be earned and even Central Bank loans to the State.
+13, table updated on the basis of press information

+- 52. The budget seems to be constantly in balance.
+But budget receipts include not only the taxes accruing to the State but also sales of government stock, advance tax on income yet to be earned and even Central Bank loans to the State.
 This means that monetary demand may be created by injecting liquidity into the system.
-In addition, budget expenditure includes major subsidies designed either to keep down increases in the price of products or to orientate production along the lines laid down in the Plan(1).

-52. The budget seems to be constantly in balance.
-But budget receipts include not only the taxes accruing to the State but also sales of government stock, personal savings, advance

-53. The increases in indirect taxes levied on certain products can be motivated by a number of different reasons depending on whether or not there is a concomittant increase in the supply of these products.
-In the first case, the price increases which they trigger off will be designed to centre inflation on these products (luxury goods, including leather, furs and jewels); in the second case, it will no longer be a matter of soaking up purchasing power but of discouraging consumption of goods for which there is no priority (motor cars).
+In addition, budget expenditure includes major subsidies designed either to keep down increases in the price of products or to orientate production along the lines laid down in the Plan(1). - 53.
+The increases in indirect taxes levied on certain products can be motivated by a number of different reasons depending on whether or not there is a concomittant increase in the supply of these products.
+In the first case, the price increases which they trigger off will be designed to centre inflation on these products (luxury goods, including leather, furs and jewels); in the second case, it will no longer be a matter of soaking up purchasing power but of discouraging consumption of goods for which there is no priority (motor cars). - (1) Particularly subsidies to agriculture, which in the USSR are so large that they exceed the total military expenditure, as shown in official budgets